-- 1.18 1.31 The draft UDP separates its policies into two parts, 1 and 2.
-Part 1 policies, shown in BOLD UPPERCASE TEXT, set out in broad terms where development should be located and the general principles that the Council will apply to that development. - 1.19 1.32 Part 2 policies, shown in bold lowercase text, expand upon these broad themes to guide day to day decisions about planning applications and offer a reasoned justification for each policy.
+1.31 The UDP separates its policies into two parts, 1 and 2.
+Part 1 policies, shown in BOLD UPPERCASE TEXT, set out in broad terms where development should be located and the general principles that the Council

+- Oldham Metropolitan Borough Unitary Development Plan Adopted 14 July 2006 will apply to that development. - 1.32 Part 2 policies, shown in bold lowercase text, expand upon these broad themes to guide day to day decisions about planning applications and offer a reasoned justification for each policy.
 Part 2 of the UDP also consists of the Proposals Map, which shows the Council's proposals for land use in the Borough on an Ordnance Survey map base.
-Each of the following sections contains both Part 1 and 2 policies apart from Section 2, General Planning Strategy, which consists entirely of Part 1 Policies, and Section 11, Open Environment, in which the Part 2 policies for development in the Green Belt relate back to the Part 1 policy in Section 2. is explanatory text setting the context for the plan's policies and proposals. - 1.33 Users of the UDP should note that the plan should be read as a whole and, consequently, cross referencing between policies and sections has been kept to a minimum to avoid any misunderstanding. - 1.20 1.34 Appendix A lists the main changes made at first deposit stage to site allocations that were part of the current, adopted UDP, in order to assist in identifying where change is proposed.
-The changes to the first deposit draft replacement UDP are indicated in this revised draft by underlining for new text, and striking through for deleted text.
-Text moved to another section is shown struck through, with the new location indicated in italics.
-For quick reference, the section at the back of this document entitled "Changes to the Plan" lists all the changes made.

-1.21 1.35 The draft UDP is divided into a series of topics:

-Section 2.
-General Planning Strategy - how the UDP allocates land for development; the types of open land where development will be restricted; the Council's approach to accessibility; and key considerations about development sites policies and proposals work together as a land use strategy that supports the vision and objectives for the Borough, and sustainable development.

-Section 3.
-Design - how a development should fit within its surroundings; its appearance and environmental performance.

-Section 4.
-Transport - the approach to transport developments and the transport implications of other new developments.

-Section 5.
-Business, Industry and the Local Economy - allocating industrial land and protecting Primary Employment Zones and existing business premises from other forms of development.

-Section 6.
-Housing - releasing land for housing development and addressing issues like the provision of affordable housing.

-Section 7.
-Shopping Retail and Leisure - support for local shopping; controlling of out of centre shopping development to protect shopping and leisure facilities in Oldham Town Centre and the Borough's District Centres.

-Section 8.
-Town Centre - safeguarding the Town Centre's role as a community focus; allocating sites for particular uses; controlling car parking; and protecting and improving the environment.

-Section 9.
-Community Facilities - protecting existing facilities from other forms of development and establishing criteria for the location of new amenities.
+Each of the following chapters contain both Part 1 and 2 policies apart from Chapter 2, Planning Strategy, which is explanatory text setting the context for the Plan's policies and proposals. - 1.33 Users of the UDP should note that the Plan should be read as a whole and, consequently, cross-referencing between policies and chapters has been kept to a minimum to avoid any misunderstanding.
+However, as an additional aid to understanding the structure and content of the UDP an index based on policies has been added to the Plan. - 1.34 It should be noted that allocations and designations have largely been kept the same throughout the review process.
+Therefore, there are gaps in the numbering sequence of some allocations where deletions have occurred as a consequence of objections or changed circumstances. - 1.35 The UDP is divided into a series of chapters: - Chapter 2.
+Planning Strategy how the UDP policies and proposals work together as a land use strategy that supports the vision and objectives for the Borough, and sustainable development. - Chapter 3.
+The Design of New Development how a development should fit within its surroundings; its appearance and environmental performance. - Chapter 4.
+Transport the approach to transport developments and the transport implications of other new developments. - Chapter 5.
+Business, Industry and the Local Economy allocating industrial land and protecting Primary Employment Zones and existing business premises from other forms of development. - Chapter 6.
+Housing releasing land for housing development and addressing issues like the provision of affordable housing. - Chapter 7.
+Retail and Leisure Development support for local shopping; controlling of out of centre shopping development to protect shopping and leisure facilities in Oldham Town Centre and the Borough's District Centres. - Chapter 8.
+Oldham Town Centre safeguarding the Town Centre's role as a community focus; allocating sites for particular uses; controlling car parking; and protecting and improving the environment. - Chapter 9.
+Community and Education Facilities protecting existing facilities from other forms of development and establishing criteria for the

+Oldham Metropolitan Borough Unitary Development Plan - Adopted 14 July 2006 location of new amenities.

-Section 10.
+Chapter 10.
 Open Space, Sport and Recreation Facilities - protecting open space set aside for recreational purposes and guiding the provision of additional space.

-Section 11.
-Open environment - guiding the control of development within the Green Belt and on agricultural land; protecting the Borough's valuable landscapes and natural habitats.
+Chapter 11.
+Open Environment - guiding the control of development within the Green Belt and on agricultural land; protecting the Borough's valuable landscapes and natural habitats.

-Section 12.
+Chapter 12.
 Conservation of the Historic Environment - protecting Conservation Areas, Listed Buildings, archaeological sites and other historic features.

-Section 13.
+Chapter 13.
 Natural Resources and Environmental Quality - minimising pollution from new developments; criteria for developments related to energy sources and mineral extraction.

-Section 14.
-Waste - criteria for the location of waste related development.
+Chapter 14.
+Waste Management - criteria for the location of waste related development.

-2 GENERAL PLANNING STRATEGY FOR DEVELOPMENT
+2. PLANNING STRATEGY